-Research Question 1: To what extent does classroom facilities management influence the academic achievement of public senior secondary school in Rivers State?
+Research Question 1: To what extent does instructional facilities management influence academic achievement of public senior secondary school Students in Rivers State?

-Mean and Standard Deviation on the Responses of Principal and Vice Principal on the Influence of School Classroom Facilities Management on Academic Achievement of Public Senior Secondary Schools in Rivers State.
+Mean and Standard Deviation on the Responses of Principals and Vice Principal on the Influence of Instructional Facilities Management on Students' Academic Achievement in Public Senior Secondary Schools in Rivers State.